Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Kamari Sorensen, community navigator - nourishment

 Kamari is a graduate of Davenport Central High School and Eastern Gateway Community College with an associate’s degree in social work.
 She is the proud mom of two beautiful girls.
-Kamari leads our nourishment initiatives, ensuring families have access to programs such as WIC, SNAP, and our culturally responsive food pantry.
+Kamari leads our nourishment initiatives, ensuring families have access to programs such as WIC, SNAP, and our food pantry.

 Board of Directors